ToxicFrog/doomrl-server/README.md

 The DoomRL configuration files are located in `config/`; these override the default configs that come with DoomRL, which will be copied into each player's user directory.
 The default values should be fine, but you may want to look them over (for example, to enable a custom mod server).
 The `controls.lua`, `colours.lua`, and `user.lua` files are editable by the user via the `config` command; the `config.lua` file is appended to by doomrl-server at user registration time but otherwise static.
 Other files in that directory (such as `soundcc.lua`) are not user editable.

-## Enabling subtitle support
+## Enabling closed caption support

-`doomrl-server` supports subtitles, via loading a custom audio library.
+`doomrl-server` supports closed captions, via loading a custom audio library.
 This support is automatically activated if the library is present.
 The library is included in the doomrl-server distribution.

 To build it, you'll need a C compiler and `make` installed.
 (It has no library dependencies).
 Once you have those: